functionless/functionless/website/docs/integrations/aws.md

 ---
+title: AWS SDK
-sidebar_position: 1
+sidebar_position: 7
 ---

 # $AWS

-The `$AWS` object provides integration functions for the AWS SDK that can be called from within a [Step Function](./05-stepfunctions/00-stepfunction.md).
+The `$AWS` object provides integration functions for the AWS SDK that can be called from within a [Step Function](./step-function).

 ```ts
 import { $AWS, Table } from "functionless";